cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/cache.md

     - The string or [`Request`](/runtime-apis/request) object used as the lookup key.
 Strings are interpreted as the URL for a new `Request` object.

 - `options`
     -  Can contain one possible property: `ignoreMethod` (Boolean).
-Consider the request method a GET regardless of its actual value.
+When `true`, the request is considered to be a `GET` request regardless of its actual value.

 </Definitions>